ODudek/mini-blog/README.md

 #Features
 - [x] Connection with json-server
 - [x] Login form with validation
-- [x] Registration form with validation
 - [ ] Homepage
 - [ ] Admin panel
-    - Add new posts,
+    - Add new posts
-    - Edit post,
+    - Edit post
-    - Delete post,
+    - Delete post
-    - Delete comments,
+    - Delete comments
-    - Modify comments,
+    - Modify comments
-    - Change links in footer
     - [x] Display list of users
     - Delete user
+    - [x] Listen for remove `user-hash` from localStorage, and signOut user
+    - On `login page` verify that user is sign in and redirect to main page
 - [x] Session
-- [ ] Routing
+- [x] Routing (it's not done)
 - [ ] Comments
     - Delete,
     - Modify